Leunsel/CheatEngineLua/Manifold/README.md

 - `Manifold.Teleporter`

 ### 🎨 UI and Themes
-Responsible for user interface rendering and theme management.
+Responsible for user interface adjustments and theme management.

 - `Manifold.UI`

-Each module is loaded once and registered to the global `Manifold` table.
-Modules are expected to **self-register** when required, exposing their functionality under the appropriate `Manifold.<ModuleName>` namespace.
+Each module is only loaded (present) once.
+Each module got its very own `CheckDependencies()` function to make sure that everything it relies on is available when creating the instance.

 ---